 Click here to search the combined Religion and Philosophy databases all at once: Ebscohost Religion, Philosophy, and Multidisciplinary Journal Search

-This list offers additional resources beyond the Featured databases above.
-The databases in this group have a narrower focus or a specific target area of study such.
+Here are some additional resources and databases.
+These tend to have a narrower focus or a specific target area of study.
 Some of these databases include e-books, which can still be found on the main library book catalog search.

 The following websites offer helpful Bible study tools for personal and devotion use, and even some helps with the original languages.